-Not only is this useful for endurance athletes and people battling diabetes, training your body to use fat and oxygen more effectively is also claimed to be important to minimise anaerobic fermentation which is said to increase your risk of cancer.
+Not only is this useful for endurance athletes and people battling diabetes, training your body to use fat and oxygen more efficiently is also claimed to be important to minimise anaerobic fermentation which is said to increase your risk of cancer.

-Many of us struggle trying to cope in an environment of excess energy from low nutrient density highly insulinogenic food.
+Many of us struggle to cope in an environment of excess energy from low nutrient density highly insulinogenic food.
 If we can’t obtain the necessary nutrients from our food to efficiently produce energy our bodies seek out more and more food in the hope of finding the required nutrients and enough energy to feel OK.

 Our bodies do their best to use the energy that we give them, but they are working overtime to pump out insulin to store the excess energy that is not used.
-Over time our bodies adapt by becoming resistant to insulin in order to stop the excess energy being stored in our liver, pancreas and eyes when our fat stores on our muscles and belly can’t take any more.
+Over time our bodies adapt by becoming resistant to insulin to stop the excess energy being stored in our liver, pancreas and eyes when our fat stores in our muscles and belly can’t take any more.
 Then to overcome the insulin resistance the body has to pump out more insulin which makes even less of the energy we eat available for use.

-With a higher reliance on fat they are able to conserve the precious glucose for explosive efforts.
+With a higher reliance on fat, they are able to conserve the precious glucose for explosive efforts.

-Then, when they really need the power they have both fuel tanks available to cross the line first… and second!
+Then, when they really need the power, they have both fuel tanks available to cross the line first… and second!